dengxinb2315/TGS-comparison-for-bacteria-6mA/README.md

 2. Python scripts in [Figure_1](Fig1) will help to calculate the yield info and merge all sample's feature file and plot the distribution.

 ### Run all methods
-1. Following the workflow, we executed all the commands for m6A modification detection tools found in [Main_shell](main_code/Nanopore_tools_code)
+Following the workflow, we executed all the commands for m6A modification detection tools found in [Main_shell](main_code/Nanopore_tools_code)

+Besides, we provided a script called [read_tombo.py](main_code/Nanopore_tools_code/read_tombo.py) to merge the result from `tombo text_output` and output a **bed** file

+    Usage: read_tombo.py [-h] [-t TOMBO_RESULT] [--ref REF] [--output OUTPUT] optional arguments:
+      -h, --help            show this help message and exit
+      -t TOMBO_RESULT, --tombo_result TOMBO_RESULT
+                            suffix of tombo result
+      --ref REF             reference path
+      --output OUTPUT       output path

 ### Motif and site analysis

 ### Outliers analysis

 ### Showcase and application
+After obtaining many modification sites, we used [nanoCEM](https://github.com/lrslab/nanoCEM) to showcase the analysis focusing on current and alignment feature, the commands are saved in [nanocem.sh](SF5/nanocem.sh)